Skip to main content

 PowerPoint: Mediation in Child Welfare Cases

-TBLS certification and recertification hours: This course has been approved by the Texas Board of Legal Specialization for 1.0 hours of certification and recertification continuing legal education requirements for attorneys and paralegals in the specialty field of Child Welfare Law.
+MCLE/TBLS Information: The recorded webcast was approved for 1.0 hours of MCLE credit.
+This course has also been approved by the Texas Board of Legal Specialization for 1.0 hours of certification and recertification continuing legal education requirements for attorneys and paralegals in the specialty field of Child Welfare Law.

-Allison Green, Legal Director at the National Association of Counsel for Children (NACC) and Kellie Price, Special Projects Attorney at the Department of Family and Protective Services (DFPS) provided a high-level overview of several significant federal child welfare laws and an in-depth look at related provisions in the Texas Family Code.
+On July 18, 2024, Allison Green, Legal Director at the National Association of Counsel for Children (NACC) and Kellie Price, Special Projects Attorney at the Department of Family and Protective Services (DFPS) provided a high-level overview of several significant federal child welfare laws and an in-depth look at related provisions in the Texas Family Code.
 The focused on the similarities and differences between these federal and state laws.

 Recording: Understanding the Federal Intersection with Key Texas Child Welfare Laws